michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0086.md

 - n: (law) a party to a contract
 - n: the bridge player in contract bridge who wins the bidding and can declare which suit is to be trumps
 ### Family
+- contractor: contractors+
-contractor: contractors+;contract: contractable, contracted, contracting, contraction, contractor, contracts, contractual, contracture, subcontract;contracted: contractedly;contraction: contractions;contractual: contractually;contracture: contractures;subcontract: subcontracted, subcontracting, subcontractor, subcontracts;subcontractor: subcontractors
+- contract: contractable, contracted, contracting, contraction, contractor, contracts, contractual, contracture, subcontract
+- contracted: contractedly
+- contraction: contractions
+- contractual: contractually
+- contracture: contractures
+- subcontract: subcontracted, subcontracting, subcontractor, subcontracts
+- subcontractor: subcontractors
 ### Examples
 - They also seized 12 employees of Umanizzare, a private contractor that operates prisons in the Amazon.
 - They include “burdensome” school lunch standards, tobacco regulations, laws that set higher wages for contractors and elements of the Paris climate-change agreement.